OpencontentCoop/docker-ezpublish/README.md

 Basically we use the base image to install all the OS dependencies of Ez, the next step we add to Dockerfile is commonly add the _composer.*_ files for the specific project.

+## Nginx image

+The nginx image is a simple alpine-based nginx with a virtualhost configured for ez publish

+The image uses also [nginx-prometheus-exporter](https://github.com/nginxinc/nginx-prometheus-exporter) and expose nginx metrics in prometheus format on `/metrics` url, check the [official Grafana dashboard](https://github.com/nginxinc/nginx-prometheus-exporter/blob/master/grafana/README.md) to show these metrics